Watts-Lab/task-mapping/tasks/Arithmetic problem 7.md

 # Summary
 In this task, all group members receive different clues, and have to collaborate to reach a solution to the problem.
-The problem involves figuring out how many dependents a father should claim in order to save the maximum aount of money for two families.
+The problem involves figuring out how many dependents a father should claim in order to save the maximum amount of money for two families.

 # References
 Main paper:http://collections.uakron.edu/digital/collection/p15960coll1/id/21257/